 Recovery and return to work (RTW) relates to supporting workers to come back or stay at work after experiencing a work-related mental health condition.
 It is important employers ensure workers return to a safe environment where psychological hazards are identified and controlled.

 A psychosocial risk assessment tool that includes resources to help organisations identify, manage and evaluate injury prevention and management interventions, is available from People at Work.

-Developed by Safe Work Australia, the University of Queensland, the Australian National University, Queensland Government and WorkSafe Victoria, the free assessment tool called People at Work, helps employers identify workplace risks and focus on prevention.
+Developed by Safe Work Australia, the University of Queensland, the Australian National University, Queensland Government and WorkSafe Victoria, the free assessment tool helps PCBUs identify workplace risks and focus on prevention.

 - A free, reliable and valid psychosocial risk assessment tool.